Domnall Mór Ua Cellaigh

 Domnall Mór Ua Cellaigh, 42nd King of Uí Maine and 9th Chief of the Name, died 1221.

 Reign

 Domnall Mór's reign is one of the most obscure of the High Medieval kings of Uí Maine.
 The kingdom is only indirectly mentioned in the annals.
 While the Ua Conchobair succession dispute regularly devastated Connacht and the Anglo-Irish began raids and settlement west of the Shannon.
-In 1189 Conchobar meanmaige Ua Conchobair was slain by a unknown culprit.
+In 1189 Conchobar meanmaige Ua Conchobair was slain by an unknown culprit.

 Descendants

 Domnall Mór is notable for the claim, noted by John O'Donovan as recorded in a Trinity College Dublin pedigree of the Mac Eochadha (Keogh) family, that he was the common ancestor of all the extant branches of the Uí Cellaigh Uí Maine.
 This may simply mean that, while other lines had lost lands and status and became peasants, most of his bloodline continued to exist among the gentry after the collapse of Gaelic Ireland.

 It further states that he was the ancestor of all subsequent kings and chiefs, bar four.

 Domnall Mór married Dubh Cobhlaigh Ní Briain, a daughter of King Domnall Mór of Thomond (died 1194).

 Children of Domnall Mór and Dubh Cobhlaigh included: